-Buffalo has two centuries of newspaper history dating back to the Buffalo Gazette, which began publishing in 1811.
+Buffalo has over two centuries of newspaper history dating back to the Buffalo Gazette, which began publishing in 1811.
 These surviving newspapers are on microfilm in various libraries.
 They are gradually being digitized for online access.
 Below are the largest collections, online and offline, of Buffalo-area newspapers.

 |Chronicling America is the Library of Congress’s newspaper digitization program.
 Check here to see the progress for New York State.||Free|

 |FultonHistory is a private webmaster’s project.
 Has online newspapers from upstate & western NY and other parts of the country.
 You may prefer the alternative FultonSearch interface.||Free|

 |GenealogyBank has a few newspapers from Buffalo & Western NY.
 Has some 19th century papers but most date from around 2010 to the present.||Free trial, then fee-based|

 |The New York Times used to carry stories & obituaries from Buffalo.
 Has full text from 1851 to the present.
 Also online at Archive.org.||Mix of free and fee|